Past Gatherings

 How often they happen

-A few times a year, when there is both need and capacity; there is no monthly schedule, and quiet seasons are part of the model.
+We meet a few times a year, only when there is both a need and enough energy.
+There is no set schedule; quiet times are part of how it works.

 Asmall circle after nine months of quiet where long‑time and newer members could name how permits, uncertainty, and health were weighing on them, and feel fully seen in that.